 The Central Clinic of Santorini is a small medical clinic located in Fira, near the bus station.
 It’s open 24 hours a day, 7 days a week (although serious medical issues will need to be evacuated to Athens).
 Map of clinic.
 Emergency phone number: +30 22860 21728.
 Email: email@example.com

-Q. Do I need health insurance for Santorini
+Q. Do I need travel insurance for Santorini?

 Travel health insurance is as much about peace of mind as the actual benefit.
 Myself, I always get some before a trip – but that’s just me.

 The big thing you want covered in a location like Santorini is emergency evacuation coverage so be sure any policy you get has this covered.
 (Some plans don’t so read the fine print.)

 World Nomads is my favorite.
 You can sign up any time (even during a trip) and they’re easy to deal with.
 But there are many travel insurance companies and, for what it’s worth, every one I’ve ever dealt with is legitimate and didn’t try to scam us.
 (The claims I’ve made have been for my kids.
 Head injuries in Korea, dog bites and rabies vaccines in Indonesia.)

 Tripadvisor Awards: Best of Santorini